 - There was a breach of duty.
 The breach means that the other person or entity did not provide the standard of care or safety you would expect to receive.

 - The breach caused your TBI.
-Whether their negligence caused an accident, caused a medical error, or a workplace trauma, their actions or inaction harmed you in some way.
+Whether their negligence caused an accident, medical error, or workplace trauma, their actions or inaction harmed you in some way.

 - You suffered damages.
 Because of their negligence, you suffered a TBI, which has caused you to incur actual damages.